MicrosoftLearning/MB-280T02-Empower-sellers-with-Dynamics-365-Sales-and-Microsoft-365-Copilot-for-Sales/Instructions/Labs/05-2-Sequences.md

 1. Select the **Start from blank** button at the bottom-right.

-1. You'll assign a name, description, and choose the type of table that the sequence will be available for.
-Use the following:
+1. Assign a name, description, and the type of table that the sequence will be available for using the following:

     - Name: *Trade Show Follow-up Sequence*
     - Description: *This is a test sequence for Test Coffee.
 This sequence will be used for following up with potential customers after trade shows.*